tysmithnet/random-notes/example.md

 # Page Title
+20220221130048

+tags would go here

 Short and **succinct** description of the content that uses *text adornments* to add emphasis

-## Id
-20220221130048
-## Tags
+## Quick facts
-Tags go here one after another with a single space between.
-I'm not putting an example here because I don't want to pollute the tag namespace.
+- many pages have a few bullet points of easy to consume information

 ## Top level section
 - can start with bullets
-- there is no empty line between sections
+- there should be one empty line where <br /> should appear

 ### Nested section
 - bullets shouldn't be complete sentences and should only use caps for proper nouns
 - should use **bold** and *italics* when necessary